karinhogenbirk/famousProgrammers/Readme.md

 # Famous programmers

-The programmers´ quiz is developed to determine which programmers are easily recognized and therefore can be seen as most ´famous´.
+The programmers' quiz is developed to determine which programmers are easily recognized and therefore can be seen as most ´famous´.
 The quiz takes random programmers and projects from a list of 345 programmers.
 It generates 10 random questions and saves answers in a database.
 The calculated votes give us a top 5 of most famous programmers.
-Besides this, it´s a fun game to play!
+Besides this, it's a fun game to play!

+The app also contains an admin page.
+The admin page is for authorized users who can, after logging into their account, access the database.
+It is very likely that data about famous programmers changes: new programmers will join the table or known programmers work on new projects.
+On the admin page it is therefore possible to delete, update and create programmers in the database.

 ## What I have learned